VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: Algorithm

 To support reasoning-level comparison, each case additionally requires medically grounded reference paths.
 We construct these paths with a KG-based procedure adapted from recent medical reasoning generation work~\cite{wu2025medreason}, but use the resulting graph paths directly as structural references for structural comparison and reasoning error analysis (Fig.~\ref{fig:pipeline}-c4).

 For a case \(c\), let \(X_c\) denote the set of disease and symptom entities extracted from the question and answer context, and let \(y_c^{*}\) denote the correct diagnosis.
-After aligning \(X_c\) and \(y_c^{*}\) with the Bio-KG, we search the graph for the shortest directed paths that connect entities from the question to the correct answer entity~\cite{wu2025medreason}.
-We then perform a pruning step in which the LLM is given the candidate shortest paths together with the original question and instructed to retain only those paths that are related to the case semantics.
-For each grounded question entity \(x\in X_c\), let
+After aligning \(X_c\) and \(y_c^{*}\) with the Bio-KG, we search the graph for the shortest directed paths that connect entities from the question to the correct answer entity.

+We then use the LLM to prune the candidate shortest paths based on the original question~\cite{wu2025medreason}, removing paths that are valid in the KG structure but clinically irrelevant to the specific case semantics.